 When the weather’s bad, we won’t be leaving our muddy paw prints in your house either!
 We towel dry the dogs, and wipe them down as necessary – and muddy boots will definitely stay at the door!

 My insurance covers me to walk up to six dogs – as a standard policy, presumably based upon national Government guidelines, however I would never walk more than four dogs anyway.
-Leeds City Council have recently introduced new rules limiting an individual to walk a maximum of four dogs which I fully support.
+Leeds City Council have introduced rules limiting an individual to walk a maximum of four dogs which I fully support.
 This regulation is designed to reduce the amount of dog fouling and improve control of dogs.
 From a personal point of view, I think that walking four dogs is still quite a lot and would require the dogs to be very well-behaved for them to all be walked at the same time – not on an individual basis either – dogs in a group behave entirely differently to dogs on their own!
-My personal preference is to walk a maximum of three – and often two of the three are my Maggie and Henry.
-I prefer this so that I can ensure each dog has special, focussed attention which I think is important, and something that we would like for our dogs.
+My personal preference is to walk a maximum of three so that I can ensure each dog has special, focused attention which I think is important, and something that we would like for our dogs.
 It’s not just a dog walk!!
 As the strap line says, ‘to love and care … when you can’t be there!’
 How can an individual provide consistent care and attention when walking five or six dogs?!
-It was an interesting ‘aside’ that those recently interviewed who were expressing opposition to the new regulation were filmed with only two dogs!
+It was an interesting ‘aside’ that those interviewed who were expressing opposition to the maximum of 4 dogs regulation were filmed with only two dogs!
 I think the reality of seeing one person with six dogs would enhance to the viewer how inappropriate that situation is.

 If you wish your dogs to have an ‘off the lead’ walk, this will depend on me being able to walk them in an environment in which I would feel they would be safe off the lead.
 Initially though, I would wait until I feel your dog is entirely comfortable and has bonded with me to ensure appropriate recall.
 A further consideration is the new regulations introduced by Leeds City Council which determine that in certain areas dogs are required to be on the lead, or are not admitted – areas such as children’s parks etc – but I feel this is common sense – I’m sure you’ll agree.